antonioiuliano2/EDER-VIANN/README.md

 6)  python3 M5_TrainModel.py --Mode C

-    It will check whether the HTCondor job has been completed, if not it will give a warning.
+    FYI: It will check whether the HTCondor job has been completed, if not it will give a warning.
     If the job has been completed the script will ask the user whether he wants to continue (N/Y).
     The model training performance (loss and accuracy) will be saved in /EDER-VIANN/Models/M5_PERFORMANCE_2T_100_FEDRA_1_model.csv file